denten-books/plain-text/3-projection.md

 state possibilities (2), where the bicycle handlebars could be rotated in an infinite number of minutely differing gradations.

-Nelson Goodman, the philosopher responsible for bringing the digital conversation into the realm of aesthetic theory in the analytic tradition, makes a further distinction in maintaining that digital systems must be more than merely "discontinuous," but also "differentiated throughout."
-By contrast, analog systems are "dense" and "undifferentiated to the extreme" [@goodman_languages_1968, 159-164].
+Nelson Goodman was one of the first philosophers to examine digital representation in the context of aesthetic theory, in the late 1960s.
+Drawing from technical intuitions about devices like pressure gauges and computers Goodman proposed to call those notational systems "analog" that are "dense" and "undifferentiated to the extreme."
+By contrast, he called digital systems those that are "discontinuous" and "differentiated throughout" [@goodman_languages_1968, 159-164].
 Written language and music notation, by this definition, are digital systems par excellence, having the property of reducing the undifferentiated, analog input (human thought) into discrete